nsidc/amigos3/README.md

 ### Operator dependencies

 Operations are performed from a unix-like system with typical tasks defined in the `Makefile`.
+An ethernet cable and a serial DB-9-to-USB adapter cable are required to interface with the AMIGOS.

 The following utilities are assumed to be available locally: